 Making knowledge is an interpretive act.
 If knowledge is constructed out of individual experience and consciousness, then knowledge-making is an act of interpretation rather than an act of discovery.
 Postpositivistic research, then, is not a search for some objective knowledge waiting “out there” to be discovered.
 For the postpositivist, research is a quest for new understandings, and the results of this quest are tentative, provisional, and contingent upon the experience and language of the researcher.

 By casting knowledge-making as an interpretive act, postpositivism acknowledges the researcher’s proactive role in the research project.
 Decisions about what they will study, how they will study it, what constitutes evidence, and what data mean are all filtered through the researchers’ consciousness.
 Rather than claiming emotional objectivity, postpositivist researchers are likely to be self-conscious about their role in the research process.
-Postpositivists consider what effects the researcher’s presence may have on the subjects being studied and how research subjects are changed by the research project.
+Postpositivists consider what affects the researcher’s presence may have on the subjects being studied and how research subjects are changed by the research project.
 Postpositivistic methods reject statistical measures of validity and reliability and rely instead on rich, detailed descriptions and strongly-voiced writing to persuade readers of the authenticity of their observations.